dirtystylus/eleventy-test/posts/homebrew-apple-silicon/index.md

 All of this reminded me of Alex Riviere’s recent post, [“Delete Your Dev Environment Regularly”](https://alex.party/posts/2023-03-23-delete-your-dev-environment-regularly/).
 I think if I had to do things over I would have chosen *not* to use Migration Assistant and reinstalled my tooling from scratch.

-[^1]: This does Spidergram a disservice, it is a really ambitious and exciting inventory/analysis tool
+[^1]: This description does Spidergram a disservice, it is a really ambitious and exciting inventory/analysis tool